Exhibitions - Looking Ahead

 10am-5pm Tuesday-Sunday and selected bank holidays

-Here's a preview of some of the exhibitions that will be on display at The Box in the future.
+Here's a preview of some of the exhibitions that will be on display at The Box in summer and autumn/winter 2026.

 More info